sunspla-sh/git-box-draw/readme.md

 \
 \
 Users can also use the tool to generate multiple commits for each day, so that those days are shaded using darker color within their Github or Gitlab profiles, which makes their art "pop" relative to their lighter-shaded regular commits.
+\
+\
+The code for the GUI is in a private repository and the live version is currently obfuscated, but feel free to ask me for access if you'd like to see it.

 ## Examples